blinfo/RegularExpressions/README.md

 **Alternative**: `((?:19|20)?(\\d{2}))(0[1-9]|1[0-2])(0[1-9]|[1-2]\\d|3[0-1])[- ]?(\\d{4})`

-A somewhat better matching of the Swedish social security number. six or eight digits, an optional hyphen and four digits.
+A somewhat better matching of the Swedish social security number.
+Six or eight digits, an optional hyphen and four digits.
 Note that the first four non-matching numbers matched the initial attempt.
 To make a validation of the last digit (control digit) you need to use more than a regexp.
 The alternative expression contains the grouping used in the <a href="./src/main/java/se/blinfo/regexp/sample/SwedishSocialSecurityNumberValidator.java">SwedishSocialSecurityNumberValidator</a> and the javascript <a href="./src/main/resources/sample/swedish-social-security-number-validator.js">swedish-social-security-number-validator.js</a>.

   _Matches:_